Introduction to Literature (English 1) is the first volume of the Excellence in Literature curriculum.

-Get the print book and ebook together for only $10 more.
+Best value: Get the print book and ebook together!

 You and your student will have the print book for reference and evaluation, but the student will be able to view the modules online, and click links (on most computers) to the context resources, rather than typing out the URLs.